-So you can see 2% CPU utilization, and and if we drill into specific things that ... there's an auto-scaler service running here for example and there are some requests and some limits associated with this workload.
-But essentially if I come in here I can take a look at various things.
+So you can see 2% CPU utilization, and if we drill into specific things that ...
+There's an auto-scaler service running here, for example, and there are some requests and some limits associated with this workload.
+But, essentially, if I come in here I can take a look at various things.
 I can also view container logs which would open up a log stream of just that container.
-Alternatively, I can come down here at the logs tab and take a look at Container Logs section and then maybe run a query to pull all the logs in all my different namespaces.
-So here you can see I've got a log entry here that came directly from stdout of the container and it was picked up by the [inaudible] device and then forwarded directly here to the actual logging system.
+Alternatively, I can come down here at the logs tab and take a look at the Container Logs section and then maybe run a query to pull all the logs in all my different namespaces.
+So here you can see I've got a log entry here that came directly from stdout of the container and it was picked up by the [inaudible] forwarding device and then forwarded directly here to the actual logging system.

 Now we're going to talk a little bit about working with Redapt.
-Some of the content that I showed today as part of our DevOps workshop, so we have a full eight hour workshop where I walk through containers all the way through Helm deployments and the point of automation.
-But really the main benefits are going to be our expertise in containerization and DevOps in general, the fact that we've been using Kubernetes for a really long time before Azure AKS was even a thing, and we've been an Azure partner for quite a while so we have a team of engineers familiar with all of the ins and outs of kind of establishing an Azure cloud environment.
+Some of the content that I showed today is part of our DevOps workshop.
+So we have a full eight-hour workshop where I walk through containers all the way through Helm deployments and the point of automation.
+But, really, the main benefits are going to be our expertise in containerization and DevOps in general The fact that we've been using Kubernetes for a really long time before Azure AKS was even a thing, and we've been an Azure partner for quite a while so we have a team of engineers familiar with all of the ins and outs of kind of establishing an Azure cloud environment.